pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v5-9/index.md

 docker run --rm -it m365pnp/cli-microsoft365:latest
 ```

 If you need more help getting started or want more details about the commands, architecture, or project, go to [aka.ms/cli-m365](https://aka.ms/cli-m365).
-And if you see any room for improvement, please, don't hesitate to reach out to us either on [GitHub](https://github.com/pnp/cli-microsoft365/discussions), [Discord](https://discord.com/invite/7rfW4kg6B5), or [Twitter](https://twitter.com/climicrosoft365).
+If you see any room for improvement, please, don't hesitate to reach out to us either on [GitHub](https://github.com/pnp/cli-microsoft365/discussions), [Discord](https://discord.com/invite/7rfW4kg6B5), or [Twitter](https://twitter.com/climicrosoft365).